-Expressed as percentage
+Expressed as percentages.

 Retention rates show the percentage of students who remain at an institution or in a major after they begin coursework.
 They are based on incoming freshman cohorts each fall.
 High retention rates indicate student satisfaction with an institution or program.
 Percentages include both School majors.

 Graduation rates are calculated by dividing the number of graduating students by the number of students in the freshman cohort each fall.
 Graduation rates reflect a commitment to ensuring that students successfully complete their degrees.
 Percentages include both School majors.